ministryofjustice/licences/Notes.md

 For example, a licence is created, then modified twice before the offender is released, then after release modified once more.
 The sequence of combined versions (version.vary_version) should be 1.0 -> 2.0 -> 3.0 (release) -> 3.1

-licenceClient.js provides the functions for interacting with the licences and licence_versions tables.
+licenceClient.ts provides the functions for interacting with the licences and licence_versions tables.
 Licence PDFs are generated from pug templates.
 Below `template` is the name or key of a particular licence template.
 The template names/ids are defined in server/routes/config/pdf.js, and a spec for the data provided to each template is in server/services/config/pdf.js